abhishekarya1/Hash-Define-myNotes/content/web-api/caching.md

 ## Caching
 Stores data on a _temporary_ basis such that datastore is not accessed on every request and we can send a cached response to repeated requests.
 This reduces _latency_, prevents unnecessary network calls and increases _responsiveness_.
 Caches usually store less amount of data than a datastore and access is faster, but reqires expensive hardware to run onto.

+Disadvantages: overhead of maintaining consistency between cache and the source of truth such as the DB through cache invalidation, which is NOT an easy task.

 ### Locality of Reference
 Cache is populated by copying data from datastore in majorly two ways:
 - **Spatial Locality**: The data stored nearby to the recently accessed data has higher chances of being accessed next.